 • Individuals should stay at home when possible and limit unnecessary activity.
 Although this Directive allows some individuals to return to work (as provided for below), the threat of COVID-19 remains very serious.
 Because avoiding unnecessary public interactions is critical to protecting the health and safety of everyone in Shelby County, all persons are still strongly encouraged to continue to stay at home and to minimize in-person contact with people not in the same household, except when engaging in essential activities such as employment or exercise or other activities as outlined in this Directive.

-• Individuals should practice social distancing, which means keeping at least six feet of space between yourself and other people outside of your home.
+• Individuals should practice social distancing, which means keeping at least 6 feet of space between yourself and other people outside of your home.

-• Individuals should wear cloth face coverings or masks that cover the nose and mouth in public settings where being in close proximity to others is anticipated and particularly where other social distancing measures are difficult to maintain at all times.
-Cloth face coverings or masks should not be placed on young children under age two, anyone who has trouble breathing, or anyone who is incapacitated or otherwise unable to remove the mask without assistance.
-Surgical masks and N-95 respirators should be reserved for health care workers and first responders.
+• Individuals must wear cloth face coverings or masks that cover the nose and mouth in public settings where being in close proximity to others is anticipated and particularly where other social distancing measures are difficult to maintain at all times.
+Cloth face coverings or masks should not be placed on young children under the age of two or required of any children twelve and under if they cannot understand how and when to wear a face mask, anyone who has trouble breathing, or anyone who is incapacitated or otherwise unable to remove the mask without assistance.

-• Individuals should avoid using communal items and products that are shared with people who are not of the same household; such items include writing utensils, condiment containers, and work-related devices.
+• Individuals must avoid using communal items and products that are shared with people who are not of the same household; such items include writing utensils, condiment containers, and work-related devices.

-• Individuals may engage in outdoor activities, provided that persons adhere to the Centers for Disease Control and Prevention (CDC), Tennessee Department of Health, and Shelby County Health Department health guidelines, including, but not limited to physical activities that utilize public areas while maintaining the aforementioned safety precautions.
+• Individuals may engage in outdoor activities provided that persons adhere to the CDC, Tennessee Department of Health, and Shelby County Health Department health guidelines, including, but not limited to physical activities that utilize public areas while maintaining the aforementioned safety precautions.

 • Individuals may assist all businesses that are closed under this Directive with minimum basic operations consisting in performing activities at their own residences (i.e., working from home) or at their workplaces in order to maintain the value of the business’s inventory, ensure security, process payroll and employee benefits, or for other related, necessary business functions.